jonathandw743/bevy_input_prompts/README.md

 If you want to add your own prompt pack or want to fix a mapping issue, open a pull request!

+## goals

+The end stage for this project would look like:

+- A way to programmatically access the majority of assets from all the prompt packs
+- Support for all devices which have assets in the packs.
+- Good defaults
+- Gamepad detection using product/vendor IDs, mapping to branded assets
+- Good unknown input/device handling

+This will take a lot of work.
+My short-term goals are:

+- A way to programmatically access most of Xelu's and Kenney's assets for keyboard and mouse, Xbox and PlayStation
+- No panicking or path not found for Xbox, keyboard and mouse or PlayStation
+- Basic unknown input/device handling

-## lisences
+## licenses

-The lisence for this project can be found in `LICENSE`.
-Assets in `assets` are not under this lisence.
+The license for this project can be found in `LICENSE`.
+Assets in `assets` are not under this license.

-Lisences for included assets can be found in the relevant sub directories of `assets`.
+Licenses for included assets can be found in the relevant sub directories of `assets`.